buildcomics/plantmeter/README.md

 # Plant Meter
 This is the GitHub repository for <TODO>.
-It contains arduino code in the folder named "arduino_plantmeter"
+It contains arduino code in the folder named "arduino_plantmeter".

 ## Wiring